-If what you’re looking for in LinkedIn is a way to network closely with a group of people you know, then fine, 100 connections might be ideal.
-But when you’re in job search you may have additional goals . . .
+Is 100 connections on LinkedIn good?
+If what you’re looking for on LinkedIn is a way to network closely with a group of people you know, then a modest number like 100 might be ideal.
+But when you’re in job search you may have additional goals.

-Why a job seeker might want lots of connections:
+Why a job seeker might want lots of LinkedIn connections:

 So going for a large quantity of connections can be the first step towards the highest quality connections.